Opinion | Uber built a billion-dollar company on the work of drivers it won't acknowledge

 Drivers are not (in Uber’s view) even workers, though we do the vast majority of the work.
 We get no perks, no benefits and no security.
 If we are killed on the job, we receive no survivor benefits since we are not eligible for workers comp.

 In the case of my colleague, Waheed Etimad, who was killed in San Francisco on February 3 while driving passengers for Uber, he earned a statement in which the company said, "This was a horribly tragic incident and our hearts go out to the victim and his grieving family.”
 To my knowledge, Uber didn’t even try to reach out to his wife, Kathiba, or their seven children, offer to pay for his funeral or give any other compensation.
-(Uber didn't respond to a request to clarify.)
+(Uber did not initially respond to a request to clarify, but later said it was in contact with Etimad's family.)

 The false promise of the gig economyJune 1, 201802:27

-Note: CLARIFICATION (April 9, 2019 6:40 p.m.
-ET): In an earlier version of this article, Uber officials declined to respond to the writer's assertion that the company had not reached out to Etimad's wife or children.
-After the article was published, an Uber spokesman said the company was in contact with the family, though he declined to provide any details.